philippinespire/pire_cssl_data_processing/README.md

 mkdir mkVCF_monomorphic

-mv mkBAM/*bam* mkVCF_monomorphic
-mv mkBAM/*fasta mkVCF_monomorphic
-mv mkBAM/config.5.cssl mkVCF_monomorphic/config.5.cssl.monomorphic
+ln mapDamageBAM/*bam mkVCF_monomorphic #NOTE: want to use the rescaled bam files for this! cp mapDamageBAM/*fasta mkVCF_monomorphic cp mapDamageBAM/config.6.cssl mkVCF_monomorphic/config.6.cssl.monomorphic
 ```

-Change the `config.5.cssl.monomorphic` file so that the last setting (monomorphic) is set to yes.
+Change the `config.6.cssl.monomorphic` file so that the last mkVCF setting (monomorphic) is set to yes.

 Example:

 ```
-yes      freebayes    --report-monomorphic (no|yes)                      Report even loci which appear to be monomorphic, and report allconsidered alleles,
+yes      freebayes    --report-monomorphic (no|yes)         Report even loci which appear to be monomorphic, and report allconsidered alleles, even those which are not in called genotypes.
+Loci which do not have any potential alternates have '.' for ALT.
 ```

 Genotype with [dDocentHPC_mkVCF.sbatch](https://github.com/philippinespire/pire_cssl_data_processing/blob/main/scripts/dDocentHPC_mkVCF.sbatch).